DelroyGayle/KoolAIChess/README.md

 Therefore the Dictionary would look like this:<br>
 *{a8:value, b8:value, ..., d1:None, ..., e1:None, a1:value, ..., h1:value}*<br>
 Blank squares have the value None<br>
-Thereby if a variable for example *board* represents the chessboard, each square can be accessed using a *string index*.<br>
+Thereby if a variable for example *board* represents the chessboard, each square can be accessed using a *string key*.<br>
 For example to refer to square *"h3* I can use the code *square = board["h3"]*